rjhalliday/rjhalliday.github.io/_posts/2025-04-26-visualizing-bitcoinprice-action-using-python-and-binance-api.md

+---
+layout: default
+title: "Visualizing Bitcoin Price Action Using Python and Binance API"
+date: 2025-04-26 13:00:00 +1000
+description: "Pull Bitcoin price data from Binance, process it, and visualize the last 30 days of price action with a candlestick chart"
+categories: [technical-analysis, python]
+tags: [bitcoin, python, data visualization, finance, crypto]
+---

 # 📈 Visualizing Bitcoin Price Action Using Python and Binance API

 In this post, we'll learn how to pull **Bitcoin price data** from Binance, process it, and visualize the **last 30 days** of price action with a **candlestick chart**.
 This approach is useful for **technical analysis** or simply to understand market behavior over a set period.